In this page we will aim to cover some basics of Nicotine and answer some common questions regarding it. First of all let's get this out of the way...

 Do you recommend I put nicotine in the juice?

 It depends, if you are a non smoker, then definitely not.
 Nicotine is a highly addictive substance and I don't recommend it to non smokers.
 But if you are a smoker, then you are already familiar with it and know its effects.
-Numerous studies show that with the help of nicotine in your e-liquid you will have a better chance of quitting the cigarettes.
 The idea is to gradually reduce the strength of nicotine in your e-liquid, until you dont need it at all.
 Personally I started on 8mg 2 years ago, now I'm using <1mg, but everyone is different.

 What nicotine strength should I use?